 Indication

-MLME-ASSOCIATE.indication primitive is issued by the MLME to report the result of a preceding MLME-ASSOCIATE.request primitive.
+MLME-ASSOCIATE.indication primitive is issued by the MLME of a coordinator in order to ask the DME about the association of a device from which it received an association request.

 The parameters of the primitive are listed in Table 7-8.